Aureliona1/Lite-Mapper/docs.md

 For mac and ChromeBook users, `run.bat` probably won't work.
 In this case, open a new terminal (for VSCode, go `Terminal > New Terminal`), then type `deno run --allow-all script.ts`.

 Many of Lite-Mapper's features are made for the Heck mods for Beat Saber (Noodle Extensions and Chroma).
-For a better understanding of how properies and objects work, read the [Heck](https://github.com/Aeroluna/Heck/wiki) documentation.
+For a better understanding of how properties and objects work, read the [Heck](https://github.com/Aeroluna/Heck/wiki) documentation.

 ## Using Lite-Mapper